-Quality of Homework and Class Participation use a four-point scale: "Outstanding", "Very Good", "Good", and "Needs Improvement".
+Quality of Homework and Class Participation use a four-point scale: "Outstanding", "Very Good", "Good", and "Cause for Concern".

-Home Learning: This grade represents the effort that appears to be put into homework and its quality (but not necessarily level of attainment reached).
+HOME LEARNING: This grade represents the effort that appears to be put into homework and its quality (but not necessarily level of attainment reached).
 We do not expect students to spend more than the allotted time on homework but reward focused engagement with tasks.
 Not all subjects set homework and may display the mark "n/a".

-Attitude to Learning This grade represents engagement during lessons, for example, working well independently or as part of a group when required, getting on with tasks, using initiative and sharing creative ideas.
+ATTITUDE TO LEARNING: This grade represents engagement during lessons, for example, working well independently or as part of a group when required, getting on with tasks, using initiative and sharing creative ideas.
 The attributes of effective learning may include:

-Make appropriate contributions in class discussion
+- Make appropriate contributions in class discussion

 - Take a full part in class activities

 - Work cooperatively in groups

 - Stay focused on their learning

-- Seek help promptly
+- · Seek help promptly

 - Review and reflect on their learning